NorthStarUAS/aura-hardware-legacy/README.md

 However, it leverages the old APM2 (atmega2560-based) board as the sensor head.
 This results actually are quite good, but it leads to a stack of 3 boards and a fairly inefficient layout.
-Also the APM2 is a very old design now, has some limitations, and only available through clone outlets.
+Also the APM2 is a very old design now, has some limitations, and is only available through clone outlets.

 ## Version 1.5 (January 2017)